concrete-cesar-neves/blackdog/README.md

 ### Installing apache on your Debian container

-On terminal of your container running Debian:
+On your container running Debian:

     apt-get update